Log In UI - Timeline

 In Log In UI - States, you learned how to use states to simulate page changes in a UI and connections to provide user interaction with it.
 In this part, you will now learn another way of animating the UI by creating timeline animations that you bind to states.

-Additionally, you can download the completed project of this tutorial from here.
+Additionally, you can download the completed project of this tutorial here.

 Animating UI Components